Happiest London Borough

 Messing about on the river

 Pleasure boats are available for hire along the riverside near to Richmond Bridge.
 Passenger boats go to Hampton Court, Kew Gardens and Central London from April-October.
-Moorings are available along the river at Richmond, and private boat charter is available which reception can arrange.
-We can also arrange paddleboarding, kayaking and canoeing.
+Moorings are available along the river at Richmond, and private boat charter is available from our partner Turks Launches, (we can arrange this for our in-house guests).

 Theatre & Cinema